I'm currently a Postdoctoral Research Fellow of the FWO (Research Foundation - Flanders).

-My research focuses on morphosyntactic change in Germanic, combining perspectives from syntactic theory with quantitative approaches.
-I am particularly interested in the interaction between syntax and information structure, and how diachronic language change can be modelled using the architecture of Lexical-Functional Grammar.
+My research focuses on morphosyntactic change in Germanic, combining perspectives from syntactic theory with quantitative and corpus-based approaches.
+I am particularly interested in the syntax-information structure interface, and how diachronic language change can be modelled using the architecture of Lexical-Functional Grammar.

-Word order and information structure in the history of Icelandic:
+Clause structure, expletives and information structure in the history of Icelandic

-In my PhD thesis, I present a diachronic account for the emergence of expletives in Icelandic from the earliest texts to the present day.
-This development is set against the backdrop of Icelandic clause structure, with particular attention to verb-second, information structure and the left periphery.
-See a recent paper here.
+In my PhD thesis (2018, University of Manchester), I presented a diachronic account for the emergence of expletives in Icelandic from the earliest texts to the present day.
+This development was set against the backdrop of Icelandic clause structure, with particular attention to verb-second, information structure and the left periphery.
+See also here and here.